-Over his Marine Corps career Mike’s duties took him around the world.
+Over his Marine Corps career his duties took him around the world.
 He served as commander of Marine aviation units, deputy commander of a Marine base, and on expeditionary campaigns to Iraq and Somalia.
-He is a parachutist and Naval aviator in both fixed- and rotary winged aircraft; is a distinguished graduate of the Naval War College; and retired from the Marine Corps in 2001.
+He is a parachutist and Naval aviator in both fixed- and rotary winged aircraft.
+He is a distinguished graduate of the Naval War College and retired from the Marine Corps in 2001.

 He has budget experience at the Pentagon, Macedonia and Iraq.

 Today he continues his service to those who serve and have served.
 He is a founding member of the Veterans Ministry at Mt Bethel UMC and Marine Corps League 1311.
-He is an active member of American Legion Post 29 in Marietta.
-He is a life member of the Marine Corps League, Veterans of Foreign Wars, the Disabled American Veterans and the Military Officers Association of America.
+He is a member of American Legion Post 29 in Marietta and is a life member of the Marine Corps League, Veterans of Foreign Wars, the Disabled American Veterans and the Military Officers Association of America.
 He worked with the County in the opening the first Georgia Department of Veterans Service office in Cobb.

 Mike is very active Mt Bethel United Methodist Church.
 He was formerly the director of the Men’s Ministry, has served on various committees, is a Sunday School leader, and a volunteer in service projects such as Habitat for Humanity and mission trips both in the United States and abroad.